polar-app/polar-app/docs/HTML_VIEWER.md

 # TODO:

-- ok.. the .page has to be absolute for the position of its children to NOT be considered from the root.
-I think the 'absolute' is relative to the previous absolute position.

-    - the problem THEN becomes how to I use center and transform.

-      - I can fix this..
-I just have to fuck around with some CSS for a bit.
-        I could/should apply these to the other model too.

-- the event bridge doesnt' work with Ctrl-Alt-N and Ctrl-Alt-E when the iframe is selected.

-- The pagemark end isn't properly positioned when we run Ctrl-Alt-Click

 - Text highlights don't work at ALL...

 - iframe URLs within the main page are not handled and they can have 'script'